How to Study the Bible

 Bible study should be practical, applicable, and livable.
 Know what the Scriptures say, interpret God’s Word wisely, and put it into practice constantly, always asking yourself: What does it mean for today?
 What does it mean for me?

-Click here to learn about The Jeremiah Study Bible LARGE PRINT Edition.
+Click here to learn about The Jeremiah Study Bible in the popular plain-English New International Version.